-Examples of personal work-related grievances include:

-- an interpersonal conflict between the eligible whistleblower and another employee; - a decision relating to the engagement, transfer or promotion of the eligible whistleblower; - a decision relating to the terms and conditions of engagement of the eligible whistleblower; or - a decision to suspend or terminate the employment of the discloser, or otherwise to discipline the eligible whistleblower.
+- 5.11 Examples of personal work-related grievances include: - a) an interpersonal conflict between the eligible whistleblower and another employee; - b) a decision relating to the engagement, transfer or promotion of the eligible whistleblower; - a decision relating to the terms and conditions of engagement of the eligible whistleblower; or - d) a decision to suspend or terminate the employment of the discloser, or otherwise to discipline the eligible whistleblower.

-Who can receive a disclosure?
+6. Who can receive a disclosure?

-For the protections under the Whistleblower Protection Scheme to apply, a disclosure must be made directly to an 'eligible recipient'.
+Scheme to apply, a disclosure must be made directly to an 'eligible recipient'.
 These people are detailed below.
 The role of an eligible recipient is to receive disclosures that qualify for protection.
 An eligible whistleblower's disclosure qualifies for protection from the time it is made to an eligible recipient, regardless of whether the eligible whistleblower or the recipient recognises that the disclosure qualifies for protection at that time.

-An eligible whistleblower may wish to seek additional information before formally making a disclosure to an eligible recipient.
-If an eligible whistleblower wishes to obtain additional information, they may do so by contacting NGS Super's whistleblower protection officer (WPO) (who is the Head of People and Culture or, in the event of any perceived conflict affecting that person, another senior member of NGS Super or a member of NGS Super's Board nominated by NGS at the relevant time) or an independent legal advisor.
+- 6.2 An eligible whistleblower may wish to seek additional information before formally making a disclosure to an eligible recipient.
+If an eligible whistleblower wishes to obtain additional information, they may do so by contacting NGS Super's whistleblower protection officer (WPO) (who is the Head of People and Culture or, in the event of any perceived conflict affecting that person, another senior member of NGS Super or a member of NGS Super's Board nominated by NGS at the relevant time) or an independent legal advisor. - 6.3 NGS Super encourages that disclosures be made to the online portal SpeakUp.
+SpeakUp is managed externally by Deloitte on behalf of NGS Super and is a reporting mechanism to encourage the disclosure of unlawful, unethical or improper behaviour. - 6.4 The information submitted via SpeakUp will be lodged and referred to the Head of People and Culture or Chief Risk Officer (referred to as Authorised Recipients).
+SpeakUp offers the ability for an eligible whistleblower to communicate securely. - 6.5 Authorised Recipients can be contacted in the following ways: - a) SpeakUp at www.ngssuperspeakup.deloitte.com.au - b) emailing whistleblowingcontacts@ngssuper.com.au; or - c) calling (02) 9273 9000 and asking to speak to one of the Authorised Recipients.